alzheimers/memoryspot-web/README.md

-# memoryspot-web
+# retrospect-web

-Web platform for memoryspot
+Web platform for Retrospect
 [Link to the website!](https://retrospectapp.github.io/retrospect-web/)